 This is one of the most photographed plantations in all of Louisiana and for good reason.
 From the exterior design to stunning Oaks trees lining the front.
 The house represented all that it meant to live in a wealthy plantation in the south.
 You might recognize it for its stints on movies like Primary Colors and Interview with the Vampire.

 The home was built between 1837-1839.
-The house was designed as a gift for his wife Celina.
+The house was for Jacques and Celina Roman.
 Celina liked to entertain and wanted a home that would impress her guests.
 As the big house on a sugar plantation, it has one of the most stunning views ever created.
 Unfortunately, the family liked to live outside their means and their debts caught up to them.
 The family owned it until 1866 when it was sold at auction.
 The place went into disrepair.
-That was until 1920 when Andrew and Josephine Steward, two wealthy cattle ranchers purchased the place.
+That was until 1920 when Andrew and Josephine Steward, two wealthy cattle ranchers purchased the property.
 They restored the property to its original state.
-In 1972 Josephine left the property in to a foundation that continues to run the plantation.
+In 1972 Josephine left the property into a foundation that continues to run the plantation.
+She wanted to ensure that the plantation would remain open to the public for years to come.

 Driving up the first thing you will notice is the 300-year oak trees.
 These were planted before the house was built but still manage to frame the house perfectly.
 The trees have a lifespan of up to 600 years, so they will be around for many years to come.
 One thing you’ll notice about the trees is the lack of Spanish Moss.
 You’ll find the moss adorning all the other oaks in the area, but for some reason, they don’t like these trees.
 During the filming of Interview with the Vampire, it had to be added on by the set designers.